 - The intended date and time of the defense.

 - The intended room, which has been reserved.
 The room should be reserved for at least 2.5 hours to allow sufficient time for follow-up discussion.
-(Contact the ICS office to reserve POST 302.)
+(If you want to use POST 302, contact the ICS office to reserve it.)

 - The title and abstract to be used for the announcement.